AgnivaMaiti/product-catalog-kmm/README.md

 ## Installation

-Follow these steps to set up the project on your local machine:
+Follow these steps to set up the project on your local machine:

 1. **Clone the Repository**:
    ```bash